The Ultimate Guide to Credit Cards

 On the other hand, always paying on time will help your credit score.
 If you realize you uncharacteristically forgot a payment for 30+ days, send the payment in right away and then contact the card issuer, asking them to remove the item from your credit report.
 If you have a good payment record, the issuer may oblige and remove the derogatory item.

-Many credit cards offer an auto payment option so you never risk a missed payment.
-Alternatively, you can set your checking account to send automatic payment drafts each month to your card issuer.
+Many credit cards let you set up auto payments so you won’t have to worry about missing a payment.
+Alternatively, you can arrange for your checking account to send automatic payments to your card issuer each month.

 2. Amounts owed (30%)